gt-tinker/qwerty/README.md

 README:

  * Useful for newcomers:
+   * [`docs/examples.md`](docs/examples.md): A list of the Qwerty example programs available in the `examples/` directory
    * [`docs/project-structure.md`](docs/project-structure.md): An overview
-     of the contents of this project (i.e., which files do what) and how the sections in the paper submission map to source files.
+     of the contents of this project (i.e., which files do what) and how the sections in the paper submission map to source files
-   * [`docs/examples.md`](docs/examples.md): A list of the example programs found in the `examples/` directory.
- * Development/maintenance guides:
+ * Compiler development/maintenance guides:
-   * [`docs/build.md`](docs/build.md): Instructions for building subsets of the Qwerty compiler when working on particular components.
+   * [`docs/build.md`](docs/build.md): Instructions for building subsets of the Qwerty compiler when working on particular components
+   * [`docs/testing.md`](docs/testing.md): Details on our multi-faceted testing framework
+   * [`docs/debugging.md`](docs/debugging.md): Tricks for debugging the Qwerty compiler
    * [`docs/build-llvm.md`](docs/build.md): How to build LLVM yourself
    * [`docs/upgrading-llvm.md`](docs/upgrading-llvm.md): Describes the
-     semi-automated process for upgrading the version of LLVM used by the Qwerty compiler.
+     semi-automated process for upgrading the version of LLVM used by the Qwerty compiler
- * Code documentation:
+ * Compiler code documentation:
    * [`docs/new-mlir-attr-rust.md`](docs/new-mlir-attr-rust.md): Demonstrates the
-     interplay betwen Tablegen, C++, C, and Rust needed to add a new attribute to one of our MLIR dialects.
+     interplay betwen Tablegen, C++, C, and Rust needed to add a new attribute to one of our MLIR dialects
    * [`docs/state-prep.md`](docs/state-prep.md): Describes the arbitrary state
-     preparation technique by Shende et al. that we use to synthesize circuits for superposition literals.
+     preparation technique by Shende et al. that we use to synthesize circuits for superposition literals

 The rest of this README is dedicated to installation, basic testing, and troubleshooting.